gamemann/gamemann/README.md

 **[Games For Life (GFL)](https://GFLClan.com/)** - A multi-gaming community that hosts game servers for many different games (founded and owned from January 25th, 2011 to July 13th, 2021).
 I also developed and maintained a custom [Anycast](https://www.cloudflare.com/learning/cdn/glossary/anycast-network/) [network](https://gflclan.com/forum/959-gfls-network/) for two years under GFL (2019 - 2021).

 ## My Open-Source Projects
+### Websites
 **[Browser.TF](https://Browser.tf/)** - A fast and simple web-sided server browser for the game Team Fortress 2 I created in 2015/2016 while I was in High School (source code [here](https://github.com/gamemann/Browser.TF)).

+### Games
+**[Speedrun: The Game](https://github.com/speedruntg) - An open-source video game made by [The Modding Community](https://moddingcommunity.com/).
+Will be making an open-source timer/world record library (support for external game use as well) along with allowing the community to create their own flavors/game modes and maps for the game via modding tools and support!

+### Other
+**[NetConn](https://github.com/Deaconn-net/NetConn) - Open-source router and firewall software for Linux written in Go.
+Utilizes Linux's [XDP](https://www.iovisor.org/technology/xdp) hook through [(e)BPF](https://ebpf.io/) for fast packet processing.

 **[XDP Firewall](https://github.com/gamemann/XDP-Firewall)** - A firewall that utilizes the Linux kernel's [XDP](https://www.iovisor.org/technology/xdp) hook.
 The XDP hook allows for very fast network processing on Linux systems.
 This is great for dropping malicious traffic from a (D)DoS attack.
 IPv6 is supported with this firewall!
 I hope this helps existing network engineers/programmers interested in utilizing XDP or anybody interested in getting into those fields!
 (D)DoS mitigation/prevention is such an important part of Cyber Security and understanding the concept of networking and packet flow on a low-medium level would certainly help those who are pursuing a career in the field 🙂